4th Guards Tank Division: Anniversaries

 The anniversary of the formation of the division is celebrated on June 29 every year, with festive events in Naro-Fominsk.
 On the divisional parade ground, servicemen are awarded state and departmental awards.
 Participants see demonstration performances from cadets of the Moscow Higher Military Command School, as well as visit the exhibition of weapons and military equipment.
-Day of Tankmen celebrations are also held by the division.
+Day of Tankmen celebrations are held by the division.

 Parades

 The division participates in both the ground and mobile columns of the Moscow Victory Day Parade on Red Square, representing the forces of the Western Military District in the former.
 The division took part in a parade in 2013, days after its recreation.
 As a result of its participation in the Moscow Victory Parade of 1945 it received the honorific of Kantemirovka.
-The unit's participation of the three-hour Tankmen Day parade in 1946 was decreed by Soviet leader Joseph Stalin.
+The unit's participation in the three-hour Tankmen Day parade in 1946 was decreed by Soviet leader Joseph Stalin.

 Divisional museum

 Naro-Fominsk hosts a Museum of Military Glory of the tank division.
-After restoration work in 2017, the exhibition halls was enlarged.
-It consists of over 3,000 exhibits, including military equipment and weapons.
-More than 10,000 people visit the museum annually, and over the years, the museum was visited by the military leadership as well as representatives of over 100 foreign delegations from Europe, The Americas, Asia and Africa.
+After restoration work in 2017, the exhibition halls were enlarged.
+The exhibition consists of over 3,000 exhibits, including military equipment and weapons.
+More than 10,000 people visit the museum annually, and over the years, the museum was visited by the military leadership as well as representatives of over 100 foreign delegations from Europe, The Americas, Asia, and Africa.
 Since 1987, a museum of the division was made part of Omsk's Boarding School No. 14.

 Equipment

-The division's principal vehicles are the T-80U, T-80BV and T-80BVM main battle tanks and the BMP-2 infantry fighting vehicle.
-It makes limited use of the BTR-80 and MT-LB armoured personnel carriers, as well as the 2S19 Msta-S self-propelled artillery system, BM-21 Grad and BM-27 "Uragan" MLRS.
+The division's principal vehicles are the T-80U, T-80BV, and T-80BVM main battle tanks and the BMP-2 infantry fighting vehicle.
+It makes limited use of the BTR-80 and MT-LB armoured personnel carriers, as well as the 2S19 Msta-S self-propelled artillery system, BM-21 Grad, and BM-27 "Uragan" MLRS.

 The division's two tank regiments are equipped with the T-80U and smaller numbers of the T-80UE-1.
-Its motor rifle regiment is equipped with a mix of T-80BVs and the upgraded T-80BVMs which it began to receive in company-sized batches in 2020.
+The division's motor rifle regiment is equipped with a mix of T-80BVs and the upgraded T-80BVMs which it began to receive in company-sized batches in 2020.